sanger-cellular-informatics/Targeton-Designer/README.md

 # Primer Designer

 A Standalone primer designer tool that takes target region coordinates of the genome, determines the targeton tiles for that region and identifies the appropriate LibAmp primers at the ends of the targeton locations and scores those primers for uniqueness.
-The individual tools within this workflow are termed Primer3, Slicer, iPCRess, Primer Scoring.
+The individual tools within this workflow are termed Primer3 and subsequent features like filtering and ranking primers.

 ## Table of contents